BrunoM108/Building-Reliable-Web-Scrapers/README.md

 # 4. Proxy Usage in Scraping Systems

-Proxies are commonly used in large-scale scraping systems for:
+Proxies are commonly used in large scale scraping systems for:

 - Load distribution